Share this:

 What action can I take to Protect our Produce from new GMOs?

 You can advocate for a Non-GMO Produce Section at your grocery store.
-Your voice as a customer is the most powerful voice to influence store policy.
-Demand that your grocery store pledge to carry only non-GMO fruits and vegetables.
+Your voice as a customer is the most powerful to influence store policy.
+Demand that your grocery store pledges to carry only non-GMO fruits and vegetables.

 Write to the head office of your grocery store: